WalletScrutiny/WalletScrutinyCom/_android/com.bitfyapp.md

 One of the more indicting reviews on Google Play was this:

 > [Luiz Sahb Druziani](https://play.google.com/store/apps/details?id=com.bitfyapp&reviewId=gp%3AAOqpTOHdfOm2ZYnNVaUuVbyLCzlzkUFo5oiiXkPuzcAx8DkhnaYPzAeHXxyYWQxOtKXGof-1qYbOJlmttoL07w)<br>
 ★☆☆☆☆ May 28, 2020<br>
 Do not use this wallet.
-The seed provided by them works only in the bitfy app, that is, if the app disappears, your money goes with it.
+The seed provided by them works only in the bitfy app, that is, if the app disappears, your money goes with it.<br>

 To verify this, we proceeded to download the app on a Samsung Phone.